astropy/halotools/docs/model_building/model_components/phase_space_models/profile_template_tutorial.rst

 The purpose of the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf` class is to provide a template for any Halotools model of the spatial distribution of points within a halo.
-So in Halotools, any model for how either matter or galaxies are spatially distributed within their halos will subclass from the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf` class.
-This tutorial reviews the mathematics of halo profiles, describes how the relevant equations are implemented in the code base, and concludes by describing how the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf.__init__` constructor standardizes the attributes and behavior of the class to facilitate mock-making.
+So in Halotools, any analytical model for how either matter or galaxies are spatially distributed within their halos will subclass from the `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf` class.

-For a similar tutorial on sub-classes of `~halotools.empirical_models.phase_space_models.profile_models.AnalyticDensityProf`, see:
+This tutorial is organized as follows.
+The :ref:`halo_mass_definitions` section reviews how halo boundaries and masses are defined with respect to a cosmologically evolving reference density.
+The :ref:`halo_profile_definitions` section covers the mathematics of halo density profiles, including explicit derivations of the exact form of all equations are they are implemented in code.

-	* :ref:`nfw_profile_tutorial`
+The tutorial concludes with the :ref:`analytic_density_prof_constructor` section by describing how the `__init__` constructor standardizes the attributes and behavior of the class to facilitate mock-making with a uniform syntax.

 .. _halo_mass_definitions: